anbox-cloud/discourse-docs/exp/gpu-support.md

 ## Using GPUs inside a container

 AMS configures each LXD container to pass through a GPU device from the host.
 As of right now, all GPUs that are available to a machine are passed to every container that owns a GPU slot.
-For Nvidia GPUs, LXD uses the [Nvidia container runtime](https://github.com/NVIDIA/nvidia-container-runtime) to make the GPU driver of the host available to the container.
+For NVIDIA GPUs, LXD uses the [NVIDIA container runtime](https://github.com/NVIDIA/nvidia-container-runtime) to make the GPU driver of the host available to the container.

 Check the [list of supported GPUs](#supported-gpus) to see if Anbox Cloud includes a driver for your GPU device.
 If a GPU driver is available inside the container, there are no further differences in how to use it in comparison to a regular environment.
 If no GPU driver is available, you must provide it through an [addon](https://discourse.ubuntu.com/t/managing-addons/17759).